congqixia/milvus-sdk-go/docs/new_client.md

 ## Common Params

-- ctx context.Context is the context to control connect process.
+- ctx context.Context is the context to control connection process.

 - addr string is the addr of the Milvus instance